MonoidDev/uptime-monitor/README.md

 Also, you can visit [http://localhost:3000/api/graphql](http://localhost:3000/api/graphql) to explore the API document.

-Notice that you need to re-run the `yarn gen-types` and `yarn dev:db-push` command after every change that's made to your Prisma schema to update the generated Prisma Client code.
+Notice that you need to re-run the `yarn db-types` and `yarn dev:db-push` command after every change that's made to your Prisma schema to update the generated Prisma Client code.